PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Virtual Delivery Agent: The VDA is used to register with the Cloud connector so connections can be brokered between the end-user’s device and the virtual machine

-This proof-of-concept guide will describe the following:
+This proof-of-concept guide describes the following:

 - Creating a Citrix Cloud account